 Worried About Bad Leadership?
-6 Warning Signs Of Bad Leaders
+10 Warning Signs Of Bad Leaders

 Leadership has the power to change, innovate, and build the road to success.
-But leadership is not an easy game.
-It is a skill that many has to develop over time by redefining themselves and implementing the right strategies.
+But it is not an easy game.
+It is a skill that many have to develop over time by redefining themselves and implementing the right strategies.

 What is Bad Leadership?

-There are many ways to look at leadership and derive ideas to give us a good leadership perspective.
+There are many ways to look at leadership and derive ideas to give us a good perspective.
 A leader's sole motive is to lead, help the crowd in the picture, and work together to achieve it.

-6 Warning Signs of Bad Leaders
+10 Warning Signs of Bad Leaders

 1. Leaders Who Do Not Put Others First